ysmood/nisp/readme.md

 You may ask what it really does?
 Yes, it does nothing.
 And that is exactly what a composable permission protocol needs.
 I use it to expose composable api.

-The ast of nisp is plain JSON, the js implementation is only 35 lines of code, so it will be very to port nisp to other languages.
+The ast of nisp is plain JSON, the js implementation is only around 50 lines of code, so it will be very to port nisp to other languages.
 No closure or complex data type is required, even plain C can implement nisp easily.

 Everything inside nisp is a function, it's very easy to keep everything type safe, plus the composable nature, nisp is an ideal middle layer to carry query or RPC.